Eating white meat was meant to be good for you – now, apparently not

 Regularly eating chicken could double the risk of dying from gastrointestinal cancers, a study has suggested.

-Although red meat has long been linked to an increased risk of bowel cancer, chicken and other white meat is typically considered less of a threat to illnesses.
+With red meat long been linked to an increased risk of bowel cancer, chicken and other white meat have typically been considered less of a threat for illnesses.

-Chicken was thought to help reduce health risks like increased cholesterol and inflammation, as well as being a budget-friendly source of protein.
+Chicken is thought to help reduce health risks like increased cholesterol and inflammation, as well as being a budget-friendly source of protein.

 But a study by Italian scientists, published in the journal Nutrients, which followed the diets of almost 5,000 people over two decades, has suggested poultry also has health risks.

-The study, which ran from 2006 to 2024, focused on the participants’ meat consumption before tracking the cause of deaths, also accounting for factors like smoking status and body weight.
+The study, which ran from 2006 to 2024, focused on participants’ meat consumption before tracking causes of deaths, and taking into account factors like smoking status and body weight.

-Those who ate more than 300g of poultry were also twice as likely to die from gastrointestinal cancers, than those who had less than 100g, according to the survey.
+Those who ate more than 300g of poultry were twice as likely to die from gastrointestinal cancers, than those who had less than 100g, according to the study.

 The authors from Italy’s National Institute of Gastroenterology could not be sure why there was an increased risk but offered several theories.